fiesta/apidocs/authentication.rst

 .. http:get:: /hello/user

    Say "hello" to the authenticated user.
-Requires user auth with "read" scope.
+Requires :ref:`user-auth` with "read" scope.

 First, let's try it without any authentication: